mrled/interpersonal/readme.md

 ```

 Run in development mode.
-Note that you can set the owner profile to a dummy example URL and most things will work;
+Note that you can set the owner profile to a dummy example URL
+and still see some pages and make all the tests work.
-you can also set it to a live site or a site you're running locally.
+You can also set it to a live site or a site you're running locally.

 ```sh